Qunlexie/Machine-Learning-for-Sentiment-Analysis/README.md

 Secondly, I used a Word Embedding MOdel.

-More detials can be found here: https://sites.tufts.edu/olukunleowolabi/research/
+More details can be found here: https://sites.tufts.edu/olukunleowolabi/research/